breuner/elbencho/README.md

 #### S3 Object Storage Support

-S3 Object Storage support involves downloading a AWS SDK git repository of over 1GB size and increases build time from a few seconds to a few minutes.
+Enabling S3 Object Storage support will automatically download a AWS SDK git repository of over 1GB size and increases build time from a few seconds to a few minutes.
 Thus, S3 support is not enabled by default, but it can easily be enabled as described below.

-##### S3 Dependencies for RHEL/CentOS 8.0 or newer:
+##### S3 Dependencies for RHEL/CentOS 8.0 or newer

 ```bash
 sudo yum install cmake libcurl-devel openssl-devel libuuid-devel
 ```

-##### S3 Dependencies for Ubuntu 20.04 or newer:
+##### S3 Dependencies for Ubuntu 20.04 or newer

 ```bash
 sudo apt install cmake libcurl4-openssl-dev libssl-dev uuid-dev zlib1g-dev